East Coast Travel Destinations for Your Summer Bucket List

 As a bonus, the shore is just a few minutes away from one of my all-time favourite places, Assateague Island.
 They’ve basically mastered the formula for getting a place to catch my attention—they have cute animals and some literary references.

-There’s much more to the east coast than these particular destinations.
+There’s much more to east coast travel destinations than these particular locations.
 But these are a few of my favourites—and hopefully future favourites, too!